 For more details, refer to the Rancher and Pure Service Orchestrator white paper.

 For me, it was intimidating to run through a sequence of manual steps to validate and install the cluster.
 I wanted a tool that could automate the installation and validation processes for setting up a production-grade cluster.

 Many available open-source Kubernetes installers can significantly reduce the complexity and the time to set up and configure a Kubernetes.
 I chose Rancher 2.x.
 (Others include kubeadm, kops, and Kubespray.)
 Rancher is an open-source Kubernetes management tool that provides cluster operations and application workload management backed by enterprise support.
 It’s easy to use and outfitted to help enable installing and configuring production-grade Kubernetes clusters.

-Rancher can add and remove nodes, upgrade Kubernetes along with the PSO versions, and install applications from the Rancher catalog or from stable helm starts from the Rancher GUI — without disrupting the workload cluster.
+Rancher can add and remove nodes, upgrade Kubernetes along with the Pure Service Orchestrator versions, and install applications from the Rancher catalog or from stable helm starts from the Rancher GUI — without disrupting the workload cluster.
 This builds confidence in new players like me to kick-start a new Kubernetes cluster with ease.

 Disaggregating Compute and Storage to Drive Scale